We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pros: The size makes it ideal for smaller areas such as the face, underarms, and bikini area.

 Cons: The biggest downside to this product is the higher price tag.
 Customers have also complained that it’s ineffective for dark skin and that it takes a long time to see results.

 Details: As a well-known brand of razors, Gillette also has its own product in the growing laser hair removal niche.
-The Venus Silk-Expert uses IPL technology and is smaller in size compared to other at-home laser devices.
-It also comes with a face cleaning brush to exfoliate the skin beforehand for more effective results.
+The Venus Silk-Expert uses IPL technology and is smaller in size compared with other at-home laser devices.
+It also comes with a face cleansing brush to exfoliate the skin beforehand for more effective results.

 Pros: The Braun Silk-Expert 5 IPL is equipped with a feature that’s said to naturally adapt to your skin tone, so you’ll see fewer side effects.
 It should also take less time to see results than other devices.